MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/encryption-and-certificates/Set-IRMConfiguration.md

 ### -ClientAccessServerEnabled
 The ClientAccessServerEnabled parameter specifies whether to enable IRM for Outlook on the web (formerly known as Outlook Web App) and Exchange ActiveSync.
 Valid values are:

 - $true: IRM is enabled for Outlook on the web and Exchange ActiveSync.
 This is the default value.
 Note that enabling IRM in Outlook on the web requires additional configuration on AD RMS servers.
-For more information, see Information Rights Management in Outlook Web App.
+For more information, see Information Rights Management in Outlook Web App (https://technet.microsoft.com/library/dd876891.aspx).

 - $false: IRM is disabled for Outlook on the web and Exchange ActiveSync.